kbolembach/AgreGram/README.md

 - alternatively, you can specify names of the subscribed channels in `manual_subscribed_dialogs`.

 Run the script, preferably on a trusted server.
+AgreGram was written in Python 3.12.1.